Sequential Competitive Facility Location: Exact and Approximate Algorithms: Valid Inequalities, Approximate Separation, and Approximation Algorithm

 There are two challenges on applying DCG.
 First, the violated constraints we incorporate, $\theta \leq L(x, \hat{y})$, are nonlinear.
 As a consequence, in every iteration we need to solve the relaxed formulation of model \eqref{sl} as a MINLP.
 Moreover, as we shall see in Section \ref{sec:cuts-oa}, function $L(x, \hat{y})$ is non-concave in $x$ in its current form presented in \eqref{eq:l}.
 That is, the relaxed formulation remains a non-convex NLP even if we further relax its integer restrictions.
 To address these challenges, we derive two classes of \emph{linear} valid inequalities in Sections \ref{sec:cuts-sc} and \ref{sec:cuts-oa}, respectively.
 Together, they generate a tight MILP relaxation of the nonlinear, non-convex formulation, which can be readily solved by off-the-shelf solvers.
 Second, the separation problem \eqref{sp} by itself is a MINLP.
 To address this, we recall that \eqref{sp} is equivalent to a static CFLP model and solve it via the state-of-the-art approach from~\citet{Ljubic2018}.
-As a further improvement, in Section \ref{sec:cuts-approx}, we derive an approximate, but much faster, approach to solving \eqref{sp} via a single-round sorting.
-In Section \ref{sec:compu}, we shall demonstrate that our approximate separation yields a substantial speedup through extensive computational studies.
+As a further improvement, in Section \ref{sec:cuts-approx}, we derive an approximate, but much faster, approach to solving \eqref{sp} and generating valid inequalities via a single-round sorting.
+The two valid inequalities and approximate separation procedures are used in a branch-and-cut algorithm described in Section \ref{sec:cuts:bcf}, and we derive an approximation algorithm for (S-CFLP) with a constant approximation guarantee in Section \ref{sec:heuristic}.